mentatsolutions/empress-blog-netlify-casper-template/content/index.md

   - getting-started
 ---

-# The Beginnigs of Code:
+# The Beginnings of Code:

 I have recently finished reading **Coders: The Making of a New Tribe and the Remaking of the World**, a book written by **Clive Thompson** *(Penguin Press 2019)*.
 The book is an excellent history of the rise of programmers and the influence they have in today’s society.